 To request an account for the Analytical Platform, you should send an email with your GitHub username to the Analytical Platform team.
 Please provide details of your role and team, and why you need an account on the platform.
 The team will then invite you to join the MoJ Analytical Services GitHub organisation.

 Accept your invitation to the MoJ Analytical Services GitHub organisation

 When you are invited to join the MoJ Analytical Services GitHub organisation, you will receive an email with a link to accept the invitation.

 You can also accept your invitation by signing in to GitHub and visiting the organisation page.

 Configure two-factor authentication for the Analytical Platform

-When you sign in to the Analytical Platform for the first time, you will be prompted to configure additional two-factor authentication (2FA) for the Analytical Platform itself.
+When you sign in to the Control Panel for the first time, you will be prompted to configure additional two-factor authentication (2FA) for the Analytical Platform itself.

 You must configure 2FA for the Analytical Platform using a mobile app (on your personal or work phone).
 As described above, we recommend Google Authenticator or Microsoft Authenticator as they are both widely used.

 As described above, please disable any “Dark” Mode, Extension or Settings (including themes) in your preferred browser, during the 2FA setup process.